HarrisonWAffel/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

     1. Ensure a pod is deployed onto each Windows worker
     2. Ensure that all pods become available, and that all init containers exit successfully
 2. SSH / RDP into each Windows host, and ensure that the files listed in the `Expected Files For The Plugin Installer Post Install` section exist
+   1. You can use `docs/testing/scripts/verify-host-installation.ps1` to easy confirm this
 3. Install the Rancher gMSA Account Provider chart onto the cluster
     1. Ensure a pod is deployed to all applicable windows workers
     2. Ensure that all pods become available, and there are no errors shown in the logs
 4. SSH / RDP into each host, and ensure the files listed in the `Expected Files For The Account Provider Post Install` section exist
+   1. You can use `docs/testing/scripts/verify-host-installation.ps1` to easy confirm this
 5. Create a Windows workload which leverages your gMSA account (see above sample workload for an example)
     1. Ensure the workload becomes available, and that the CCG event log does not log any errors
 6. SSH into the sample workload and run the following commands
+   1. `wget https://raw.githubusercontent.com/rancher/Rancher-Plugin-gMSA/refs/heads/main/docs/testing/scripts/verify-ad-connection.ps1 -UseBasicParsing -OutFile gmsa.ps1; ./gmsa.ps1 -ADParent <YOUR_AD_DOMAIN>`
+   2. Alternatively, you can manually run these commands
        1. `nltest /parentdomain` should return the domain name configured within the GMSACredentialSpec
        2. `nltest /query` should return `NERR_Success`, indicating no error was encountered contacting the domain controller
        3. `nltest /sc_query:<YOUR_DOMAIN_NAME>` should return `NERR_Success`, indicating no error was encountered contacting the domain controller
 7. Connect to the service over the newly created node port, and login using an active directory user when prompted.
 This user should be different from the GMSA impersonation account username and password.
 8. Delete the sample Workload
 9. Uninstall the Rancher gMSA Account Provider Chart